juelide-erdogan/juelide-erdogan.github.io/README.md

 ---

 ## 💼 Professional Experience

+### **Deutsches Zentrum für Luft- und Raumfahrt** (January 2025 - Present)
+*Intern* - Cologne, Germany
+- Ongoing internship with the Department of Medicine @ DLR.

+### **Early Detection and Therapy Center for Mental Crises (FETZ), Uniklinik Köln** (October 2024 - November 2024)
+*Intern* – Cologne, Germany

+- Observed psychologists during initial consultations with patients, focusing on early diagnostic assessments for psychosis detection.
+- Participated in interdisciplinary case discussions involving psychologists and doctors to develop patient care strategies.
+- Contributed to the **PRESCIENT** and **CARE** research projects at the **Kambeitz Lab**, aimed at improving prediction and prevention of psychiatric disorders like psychosis using advanced techniques such as machine learning and neuroimaging.
+- Assisted with neurocognitive assessments and EEG procedures, ensuring accurate data collection and documentation.
+- Gained valuable insights into the integration of clinical practice and research in mental health care.

 ### **Soziale Dienstleistungen Becker (SDB)** (March 2023 – Present)
 *Case Report Writer* – Cologne, Germany